Datavault-UK/automate-dv-docs/docs/tutorial/tut_eff_satellites.md

 attached to the order may change over time if the order is amended.
 In this case the DFK would be the `ORDER_PK` (Derived from the `ORDER_ID`).

-More on driving keys is described below.
+More on the concept of driving keys is described above.

 #### Secondary Foreign Key (src_sfk)